e2tovar/SpotaShop/README.md

 # SpotaShop
 All the script used for SpotaShop WebApp (Coming soon).

-The main tasks where to scrap data using google maps API.
+The main tasks where to scrap data using google place API.

 Also create an API with Flask and deployed on Heroku. (server.py)